Battle of France: End of the Maginot line

 To the east, Army Group C was to help Army Group A to encircle and capture the French forces on the Maginot line.
 The goal of the operation was to envelop the Metz region with its fortifications, to prevent a French counter-offensive from the Alsace region against the German line on the Somme.
 XIX Korps (Guderian) was to advance to the French border with Switzerland and trap the French forces in the Vosges Mountains while the XVI Korps attacked the Maginot Line from the west, into its vulnerable rear, to take the cities of Verdun, Toul and Metz.
-The French had moved the 2nd Army Group from Alsace and Lorraine to the 'Weygand line' on the Somme, leaving only small forces guarding the Maginot line.
+The French had moved most of the divisions of the 2nd Army Group and the 3rd Army Group from Alsace and Lorraine to the 'Weygand line' on the Somme, and formed a new 4th Army Group at the centre.
+This left only small forces guarding the Maginot line.
 After Army Group B had begun its offensive against Paris and into Normandy, Army Group A began its advance into the rear of the Maginot line.
 On 15 June, Army Group C launched Operation Tiger, a frontal assault across the Rhine and into France.

 German attacks on the Maginot line prior to Tiger had failed.
 One assault lasted for eight hours on the extreme north of the line, costing the Germans 46 dead and 251 wounded for two French killed (one at Ferme-Chappy and one at Fermont fortress).
 On 15 June, the last well-equipped French forces, including the Fourth Army, were preparing to leave as the Germans struck.
 The French force now holding the line was exiguous; the Germans greatly outnumbered the French.
 They could call upon the I Armeekorps of seven divisions and 1,000 artillery pieces, although most were First World War vintage and could not penetrate the thick armour of the fortresses.
 Only 88 mm guns could do the job and 16 were allocated to the operation.
 To bolster this, 150 mm and eight railway batteries were also employed.
 The Luftwaffe deployed the Fliegerkorps V.